SRV Dominator: Dominator 3

 A third Dominator vehicle was completed in late April 2013.
 This vehicle, named Dominator 3, was built using a 2012 Ford F-350 Super Duty pickup truck as the base vehicle — the first Dominator vehicle not to use a General Motors vehicle as the base.
 The vehicle features an electric winch, airbag lowering suspension, hydraulic anchoring spikes, and gull-wing doors (which were augmented with touch-activated actuators in early 2014) for the driver, front and rear passengers.
 It is also the first Dominator vehicle to utilize a diesel powerplant.

 Dominator 3 first saw action during the tornado outbreak of May 18–21, 2013, making three separate intercepts on an EF4 tornado near Shawnee, Oklahoma on May 19.

+On May 28, 2019, Dominator 3 was utilized to launch the first "Dorothy" probe rocket into an EF4 tornado nearby Lawrence, Kansas with the probe being the first to successfully pierce the sheet of sinking air that surrounds a tornado.
+The probe went as high as 34,000 feet with data transmitting for around 8 minutes before signal was lost.
+The probe, named "Bill Paxton", was recovered 3 days later with the complete data set recovered.

 Dominator 3 successfully intercepted an EF1 Tornado near Spalding, Nebraska on May 12th, 2023.

 On May 31, 2024, the Dominator 3 hit a large deer while driving in Texas, causing structural damage and a radiator leak.

 After the 2024 season, Dominator 3 experienced total brake failure.
-Jake's Custom Diesel states that the pads and rotors needed to be replaced as well as an entire rebuild of the brake system.
+An auto service shop stated that the pads and rotors needed to be replaced as well as an entire rebuild of the brake system.
 The vehicle was put back in service in time for the 2025 season.

 On June 30, 2025, while driving back to Oklahoma after a chase, Dominator 3 once again struck a deer.
-This damaged the headlight Lexan and the metal sheeting being pushed in.
+This damaged the headlight Lexan and the metal sheeting was pushed in.

+On February 13, 2026, Timmer announced the completed rebuild.
+Dubbed Dominator 3.2, the upgrades to the interceptor included a new, strengthened hood to prevent damage from debris and animal strike incidents with some additional small changes to the forward lighting arrangement.
+The rebuild was completed by Lewis Fabrications out of Perkins, Oklahoma.

+On April 22, 2026, the Dominator 3 would suffer spike damage, and underwent roadside repairs.
+The day after, it was caught in the Braman, OK preliminary EF1 tornado and slid into a field.

+On May 20, 2026, Timmer confirmed that the Dominator 3 had suffered a motor failure, grounding it for the rest of the May tornado season.

+On May 28, 2026, Timmer announced on his social media that he, along with Jakes Custom Diesel and S&S Diesel Motor Sport, were in the process of swapping the blown 6.7 Powerstroke for a new crate motor in time for the June storm season.